abhi-mal/google-summer-of-code-2025-cicada/README.md

 <summary>Click to expand</summary>

 - Investigate if training can be improved by including student feedback to the teacher.
-- Perform full **place-and-route** and check the HGQ library claim of further drop in resources.
+- Perform full place-and-route and check the HGQ library claim of further drop in resources.
-- Further explore **outlier exposure** training methods.
+- Further explore outlier exposure training methods.
 - The reduced resource usage opens the possibility of exploring more advanced student models that incorporate the additional input variables studied this summer.
-These variables were shown to be physically significant, but are not included in the current QKeras-based CICADA student model.
+These variables showed promising potential during preliminary studies but are not included in the current QKeras-based CICADA student model.

 </details>